Top 20 Healthy Foods You Should Be Eating on a Regular Basis

 When eaten properly, seeds, fruits, vegetables (as well as virtually everything that originates from Mother Nature) provide specific nutrients for our body.
 This is the reason why many scientists are reluctant to label some foods as ‘superfoods’.
 Whilst it is true that some foods have more vitamins or minerals than others, this may not be enough reason to think of them as higher than others.
 Plus, when it comes to consuming food, enjoying a variety of food on a regular basis will prevent your palate to become ‘bored’ of the same set of flavors.

-On this list, we’re providing you not only with information on the various health benefits of each food, we’ve also included some ideas on scrumptious dishes you can try to whip up right in your own kitchen.
+Here, we’re providing you not only with information on the various health benefits of each food, we’ve also included some ideas on scrumptious dishes you can try to whip up right in your own kitchen.
 Read on!